SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 Contact UsDo you want to learn if your SaaS feature pages are correctly structured and optimized?
 Contact us to find out.

-7 Elements of SaaS Features Page to Increase Conversions
+SaaS Features Checklist: 7 Elements of SaaS Features Page to Increase Conversions

-1. Title & explanation – Every product page should start with a promising statement and encourage the visitor to view more.
+1. Title & explanation: Every product page should start with a promising statement and encourage the visitor to view more.
 Here’s an example from Debitoor:

-2. Design – According to the best practices of the best features page design, your SaaS features page should be divided into two columns.
+2. Design: According to the best practices of the best features page design, your SaaS features page should be divided into two columns.
 You will write the benefits in the first column and add a corresponding image to the second column.
 See an example from SocialPilot below:

 To enrich your SaaS product landing page visually, you can use illustrations, product dashboards, and icons that correspond to the statements you make.
-Here’s how well small icons go well with Calendly’s statements.
+Here’s how well small icons go with Calendly’s statements.

-3. Specific language – As we mentioned above, your copy should address specific groups who have X problems and look for Y solutions.
-Use the word “you” frequently but make sure you know who they are and show your product is for them, not others.
+3. Specific language: As we mentioned above, your copy should address specific groups who have X problems and look for Y solutions.
+Use the word “you” frequently, but make sure you know who they are and show your product is for them, not others.

-Here are website features examples from Zervant.
+Here are website feature examples from Zervant.

 “Payment reminder” is the feature.
 The benefit is that users can automate the reminder process and don’t worry that they will get paid later than expected.

-5. Testimonials/ratings/customer logos – If a visitor lands on your features page, he/she is someone interested in your product, not just in your blog or resources.
+5. Testimonials/ratings/customer logos: If a visitor lands on your features page, he/she is someone interested in your product, not just in your blog or resources.

 You should take the chance and show that you are a trustworthy partner for hundreds of businesses.